wp-plugins/peepso-core/readme.txt

 To get a social network on your WordPress site up and running, follow these steps:

 Login to your WordPress admin.
-Choose “Plugins”.
+Choose “Plugins".
-Search for “PeepSo”.
+Search for “PeepSo".
-Click “Install”.
+Click “Install".
-Go to “Appearance -> Menus”
+Go to “Appearance -> Menus"
 Select the menu you’d like to link to your social network.
-Add the page “Recent Activity” to that menu
+Add the page “Recent Activity" to that menu
 Save.

 [![PeepSo installation via WP backend](http://img.youtube.com/vi/jr-U96Umf0g/0.jpg)](https://www.youtube.com/watch?v=jr-U96Umf0g "PeepSo installation via WP backend")